 Transparency

-All figures are estimates derived from publicly available data.
-This site does not advocate for or against the conflict — it presents documented cost information.
-Precise totals are not publicly disclosed by the US government.
+All figures are estimates from publicly available data.
+Precise totals are not disclosed by the US government.

 | Component | Primary Source | Estimate |